Rails `has_secure_password` with Argon2: Complete Migration Guide

 What to do next #

 Start with the hybrid verifier and metrics.
 Ship it behind a feature flag if your team does staged rollouts.
-Monitor the BCrypt-to-Argon2 conversion rate daily – most apps see 80%+ conversion within two weeks of active users logging in.
+Monitor the BCrypt-to-Argon2 conversion rate daily; on the two production apps we have shipped this on so far, daily-active users had rotated within fourteen days, and weekly-active users by week six.

 If you’re also modernizing your auth stack, the Rails 8 authentication generator pairs well with this migration.
 And if you’re hardening more than just passwords, our post on authentication patterns in Rails 7.1 covers the broader picture.

-For teams handling sensitive data, consider pairing this with encrypted data compression in Rails 8 – defense in depth matters.
+For teams handling sensitive data, pair this with encrypted data compression in Rails 8 so the at-rest layer matches the new password discipline.
 And if you’re containerizing your deploys, our Rails 8 Docker production guide covers how to handle migrations safely during rollout.

 References #